Written by Catherine Saxelby

 Barley is a grain with a long history.
 Records of it can be found dating back to the ancient Egyptians, who used barley to make beer as well as sourdough bread.
 Botanically barley is close to both wheat and rye.
 In the Middle Ages, barley was used to make soups, hearty casseroles (similar to our modern-day risotto) and it was used to make heavy bread.
 Its popularity in Britain lasted until the end of the 18th century and waned only as wheat became more widely grown and cheaper.

 Some cooks recommend a pressure cooker to cook up barley.
 However, if you make sure you have enough water and allow enough time, slow cooking on the stove top will also give good results.
-Pearled barley will take around 45 minutes from a boil and hulled barley a little longer at 50 or 55 minutes.
+Pearled barley will take around 45 minutes from the boil and hulled barley a little longer at 50 or 55 minutes.

 As with other grains, barley is valued for its carbohydrate, fibre and B vitamin content.
 It’s low in fat, at only 2 per cent fat.
 It has virtually no sugars, sodium or cholesterol.
 At 8 per cent, its protein is important for vegetarians, although the quality is poorer than animal proteins such those from eggs or meat.
 Because it contains gluten, it is not suitable for those with coeliac disease or those with a gluten sensitivity or intolerance.